Structured data Google guide for better AI visibility

 Conclusion

 Structured data is no longer a nice-to-have, but essential for organic growth in 2026.
-AI-driven search engines rely on schema markup for accurate answers, voice search optimisation and visual discovery.
+AI-driven search engines lean on schema markup to interpret and cite content correctly.

 Discuss your challenge directly with Frederiek: Book a free strategy call or send us a message